 - 2 tbsp fresh sliced basil leaves

-Divide the meatball mixture into 8 parts and form each into a meatball.
-Set the meatballs aside in the refrigerator to rest.
+- Divide the meat mixture into 8 parts and form each into a meatball.
+Set the meatballs aside in the refrigerator to rest for 15 minutes.

-Transfer the meatballs to the marinara and braise in the oven for 10 minutes.
+- Transfer them to the marinara and braise in the oven for 10 minutes.

 - Turn the meatballs over and continue braising until they are cooked through and reach 165F in the middle, about another 10 minutes.